Table of Contents

 Many of us love a fun night out with friends at the bar, or maybe you prefer drinking pints at the pub.
 Either way, you usually end up drunk.

 But what does being drunk even mean?
 What does alcohol do to your body?
-And importantly, how does alcohol effect you when you also have Asian Flush?
+And importantly, how does alcohol effect you when you also have Asian Flush, and can Asian glow pills help?

 Let's take a look at the science of getting drunk: